CSBSJU/CSCI-310/docs/syllabus.md

 is RECOMMENDED that students acquire this edition.

 #### Terminology
+class meeting
+  * A meeting scheduled during the time slot assigned to the course and during the university approved academic calendar for the relevant semester.
+Such meetings will normally take place in the assigned classroom, however, they MAY occur elsewhere.

+excused absence
+  * An absence from a scheduled class meeting with prior permissino from the
+    instructor.
+In the event that prior permission cannot be obtained, the
+    student MUST notify the instructor of the reason for the absence as soon as
+    reasonably possible.
+Reasons for missing a class meeting that qualify as
+    excused include, but are not limited to, documented illness, death in your
+    family, varsity athletic events (MUST NOT be practices), or other
+    performances.

 unexcused absence
-  * An absence from a schedule class meeting without prior permission from the instructor.
-In the event that prior permission cannot be obtained, the student MUST notify the instructor of the reason for the absence as soon as resonably possible.
-Valid reasons for missing class include, but are not limited to documented illness, death in your family, varsity athletic events (MUST NOT be practices), or other performances.
+  * An absence that is not excused.

+original work
+  * ...

+closed book
+  * ...

+open note
+  * ...

 ### Course policies
 #### Attendance
-Class attendance is REQUIRED.
+Attendance is REQUIRED at all class meetings.
 Each unexcused absence MAY result in a 1% reduction in the final grade for the course.
 Students who have more than three unexcused absences MAY receive a failing grade for the course.
-Habitual lateness in attending classes MAY be treated as absence.
+Habitual lateness in attending class meetings MAY be treated as unexcused absence.

+#### Assignments
-**Assignments:** There will be eight assignments during the semester, which include assigned readings, in-class exercises, and take-home exercises.
-All of these exercises are intended to be collaborative in nature and you are encouraged to work together to come up with solutions.
-However, ALL work submitted MUST be your own, you must produce your own, original version, of any solution resulting from group work.
-If you require clarification on this point, PLEASE ask.
-Late assignments submissions won't be accepted.
+There will be several assignments during the semester including: readings, in-class exercises, and take-home exercises.
+All of these assignments are intended to be collaborative in nature and you are encouraged to work together to understand the material and come up with solutions.
+However, all work submitted for a grade MUST be your own original work.
+Late assignment submissions MAY NOT be accepted.

+#### Examinations
-**Examinations:** There will be three closed book/open note in-class exams and one closed book/open note cumulative final exam.
-All exam times are documented on your <a href="https://csbsju.instructure.com/calendar">Canvas calendar <span class="fa fa-external-link" aria-hidden="true"></span></a>; you are responsible for keeping those times clear in your schedule.
-Students will be allowed to make up missed exams ONLY in the case of a documented emergency and at the discretion of the instructor.
+There will be three in-class exams and one cumulative final exam.
+All exams are
+closed book/open note.
+All exam times are documented on the <a
+href="https://csbsju.instructure.com/calendar">Canvas calendar <span class="fa
+fa-external-link" aria-hidden="true"></span></a> for this course; you are
+responsible for keeping those times clear in your schedule.
+Students MAY be
+allowed to make up missed exams in the case of an excused absence and at the
+discretion of the instructor.

 **Emails / Outlook meeting invitations:** I welcome emails and Outlook meeting invitations from students.
 However, I do ask that you please use the following